vbilopav/vbjs/README.md

 There are few more attributes that can be set to your `script` element that help you configure further your application.
 However, those two should are sufficient for most common scenarios.
 Almost all of 14 [demos](https://github.com/vbilopav/vbjs/tree/master/demos) are using those two.
 For more info information on additional attributes please consult [documentation](tbd) or even better directly [source code](https://github.com/vbilopav/vbjs/blob/master/src/vbjs/dev/vbjs.js#L72).

-## Some examples
+## Examples

 There is already ultra simple generic example in opening chapter [what is it?](#what-is-it).

-There is also entire [demo folder](https://github.com/vbilopav/vbjs/tree/master/demos) with (at this point) 14 comprehensive examples and demo applications that you can safely browse and experiment with.
+There is also, entire [demo folder](https://github.com/vbilopav/vbjs/tree/master/demos) with (at this point) around 14 comprehensive examples (it keeps increasing) and demo applications that you can safely browse and experiment with.

-Note that one of those 14 demos is under [spa-demo](https://github.com/vbilopav/vbjs/tree/master/demos/spa-demo) dir is little bit bigger single-page-application with around 40 different views or pages implemented and each of those page is example fir itself, so if counting that single-page-application itself that would be 1+40+14=55 examples in total.
+Note that one of those is [spa-demo](https://github.com/vbilopav/vbjs/tree/master/demos/spa-demo) that is little bit bigger single-page-application with around 40 different views or pages implemented and each of those page is example fir itself, so if counting that single-page-application itself that would be 1+40+14=55 examples in total.
 Plus this one introductory example.
-That is 52.
+That is around 52 examples and demos.
+Pretty solid.

+I plan to add one more real-world example.

 ## Roadmap